jk-/hedge-cast/README.md

     - [] AWS integration
     - [] Webpack CSS injection
     - [] Fix salt and password in user entity
+    - [] The JWT needs to check on server for security

 ### Remember: